zzssyy/ISPL/README.md

 scikit-learn 0.22

 # Usage
-There is a sample sequence file sample_seqs.fa under the directory ./demo_files/.
+There is a sample sequence file under the directory ./demo_files/.

 Our method includes two operation modes.
 When flag ='0', the number of positive and negative samples should be input for identification mode.
 You can try to run ISPL on this file: